JasperArneberg/ECE281_Lab1/README.md

 | 1 | 1 | 1 | 0 | 0 | 1 |

 # Initial Analysis
 The truth table derived from the waveform output is shown above.
 The values correspond correctly with the Two's Complement values.
+Thus, the design is verfied correct.

+# Debugging
 The first time this digital logic circuit was simulated, there were a couple different errors (two seperate usages of AND instead of OR) which led to an incorrect waveform.
 The errors were fixed, and the expected result was obtained.

+I also had several errors with my VHDL syntax.
+C3C Her and C3C El-Saawy helped me find my mistakes.

-# FPGA Results
+# Testing

+FPGA results match the simulated and expected results.
+The results are shown below:

 | A | B | C | X | Y | Z |
 | :--: | :--: | :--: | :--: | :--: | :--: |
 | 0 | 0 | 0 | 0 | 0 | 0 |